berkmancenter/amber_nginx/README.md

 * A **caching script** that runs periodically to cache new pages and check on the status of existing pages

 Ensure you have GIT installed.
-If not, you can install (Ubuntu) with through apt-get
+If not, you can install (Ubuntu) with through apt-get.

     sudo apt-get install git